coffee-cup/wasm-plugins/README.md

 - Re-use the execution engine so we are not re-creating it for each request
 - Dynamically register handlers while the server is already running (possible with a request to POST /handler)
 - Implement a handler in a non-Rust language
+- See what a host in JS looks like

 ## Resources